vk-x/vk-x/packages/vk-api/docs/api.md

 ## Aliases

-The `vk` object has built-in aliases for most API methods.
+The `vk` object has built-in aliases for most of the API methods.
 Each alias is a transparent wrapper around `vk.method`.

 For an exhaustive list of available aliases please refer to [`src/method-list.json`](../src/method-list.json) and [`src/client-method-list.json`](../src/client-method-list.json).